LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/in-oblivion-you-get-tested.md

 displays

-what you are truly made of,
+what you truly are,

 just like power amplifies

-your true identity.
+your identity.

 &nbsp;